itura/k8s-tutorial/README.md

 ## Instructions

-Follow the numbered directories, each representing a lesson.
+Start with `intro.md`.
+Then, follow the numbered directories, each representing a lesson.
 Each lesson contains a readme with instructions and some source code to work with.
 Additionally, each lesson will contain exercises which are not discussed but have proved useful in my practical experience.